wesauis/research/graphql/catstronaut/LIFT-OFF-PART4.md

 ## Mutations

-mutations are any write operation
+Mutations are any write operation

-creating a user, changing his photo, deleting a post are all mutations
+Creating a user, changing his photo, deleting a post are all mutations

-mutations are defined into the type `Mutation` into our schema
+They are defined into the type `Mutation` into our schema

 ```gql
 type Mutation {